agude/agude.github.io/_posts/2017-03-20-switrs_daylight_saving_time_accidents.md

 after.]({{ site.url
 }}/files/switrs-dst/accidents_two_weeks_after_dst_change_in_california.svg)

-Except for Sunday, every day of the week after the time change has a higher rate of accidents on average!
+Except for Sunday, every day of the week following the time change has on average a higher rate of accidents!
 I am surprised that the accident rate stays high for so long.
 This indicates that it takes even longer than a week for people to catch up on sleep and for the accident rate to go back to normal.

 Daylight savings time causes more accidents, but those of us in California might be in luck!
 State Assembly member [Kansen Chu][chu] has introduced a